Mercator (retail)

 Mercator dates back to 1949 and the founding of the wholesale company Živila Ljubljana – the predecessor of Poslovni sistem Mercator, d. d., which was reorganised as a limited liability company on 4 July 2022.
 At the time of its founding, Mercator sold goods from a warehouse.
 Today, however, Mercator is one of the most modern retailers in the region with 20,300 employees across the entire Mercator Group.

 Since April 2021, Mercator has been owned by Fortenova Group It acquired the shares from Agrokor, which had bought the Slovenian retailer in 2014.
 Fortenova initially owned 89.11% of Mercator, increasing its stake to 90.005% after the general meeting held in September 2021.
 Fortenova became the sole owner of Mercator on 1 April 2022, after forcing out minority shareholders.
 Then, in mid-April, the General Assembly approved the delisting of the company's shares from the stock exchange.

-As the most successful local retailer, Mercator aims to establish state-of-the-art store concepts on all of its markets.
+Mercator aims to establish state-of-the-art store concepts on all of its markets.
 Its continued growth is based on efficient business models that include an attractive offer for customers, long-term partnerships with local and regional suppliers, new store concepts, as well as operational efficiency and cost efficiency across all the areas of its business.

 Retail markets of the Mercator Group

 Slovenia

 Poslovni sistem Mercator, d.o.o., is the largest retail company in Slovenia with 1,014 retail units, 466 of which are located in Slovenia, 341 in Serbia, 128 in Montenegro, and 79 in Bosnia and Herzegovina.
 It also boasts 163 franchise stores in Slovenia (as of 31 December 2021).

 The company's core business is the sale of consumer goods, with a separate business area for homeware (M Tehnika, 41 stores) and wholesale (13 Cash&Carry centres).

 Mercator's two independent production companies Mercator – Emba, d.o.o., and Mercator IP, d.o.o. are also active on the Slovenian market.
 Moreover, Mercator also owns the company M – Energija, d.o.o., which runs the Maxen self-service gas stations.

-Mercator is recognized as a Slovenian national retailer due to the diversity and accessibility of its stores.
-Customers also recognise Mercator for its broad range of products and for having the largest selection of local products.
-The popularity and widespread use of the Pika loyalty card, which is used by practically every household in Slovenia, proves that Mercator holds a special place for its customers.

-Mercator not only has a long tradition, but is also a pioneer in numerous innovations.
-It was the first retailer of everyday products in Slovenia with its own e-commerce website, the first retailer to set up self-service checkouts, the first retailer to enable shopping with the M Sken and M Sken MOBILE apps, and the first retailer to develop the Moj M mobile platform with the M Pay mobile wallet.
+Mercator was the first retailer of everyday products in Slovenia with its own e-commerce website, the first retailer to set up self-service checkouts, the first retailer to enable shopping with the M Sken and M Sken MOBILE apps, and the first retailer to develop the Moj M mobile platform with the M Pay mobile wallet.